 ReferralsThere may be times when a student would prefer to work with a non-Colgate affiliated mental health provider off-campus.
 (This may include instances when the level of need for treatment exceeds the resources of The Counseling Center, the specific service is not offered on campus, or the student would just prefer to work with a non-Colgate affiliated provider.)
 The Counseling Center can often provide names and contact information for connecting with these off-campus providers.
 Given our rural location, students and parents should keep in mind that, at times, the nearest referral source to meet your specific need may be in Syracuse or Utica, up to an hour from campus.
 The cost and transportation for meeting with off-campus referrals are assumed by the student.

 The Counseling Center provides consultation to students who have concerns about another person or would like to explore therapy options.
-Walk-in services (3:30-4:30 p.m., Monday-Friday) can be used for such consultations; however emergencies always take precedence during walk-in hours.
+Consultation hours are held Monday through Friday from 1:30 to 4:30.
+Consultation requests are managed on a first-come, first-serve basis, however emergencies always take precedence during consultation hours.

 The Counseling Center also provides consultation to faculty and staff who have concerns about a student.
 See our guide on "How to Help Distressed Students."